The Complex Commercial Litigation Law Review: China

-There may be various forms of remedial measure for different types of contracts.
-For example, if the terms in relation to quality are not met and there is no agreement in the contract on the liability for breach of contract or such agreement is unclear, the injured party may, in light of the nature of the subject matter and the degree of loss suffered, select in a reasonable manner to request the other party to bear liabilities for breach of contract in such form as repair, replacement, reworking, return of the goods, and reduction in price or remuneration.20
+There may be various forms of remedial measures for different types of contracts.
+For example, if the performance is not met and there is no agreement in the contract on liability for breach of contract or such agreement is unclear, the injured party may, in light of the nature of the subject matter and the degree of loss suffered, select in a reasonable manner to request the other party to bear liability for breach of contract in such form as repair, replacement, reworking, return of the goods, and reduction in price or remuneration.20

 iii Compensation for losses (damages)

-Based on different types of default performance, there are damages for alternative performance, damages for delay of performance and 'simple' damages. if one party fails to perform the contractual obligations or the performance does not comply with the terms of the contract, thereby causing losses to the other party, the amount of damages shall be equal to the losses caused by breach of contract, including benefits receivable after the performance of the contract, provided that it shall not exceed the probable losses caused by breach of contract which was foreseen or ought to have been foreseen by the breaching party at the time of conclusion of the contract.
-The clause of damages is a basic clause in a commercial contract.
-The parties may agree that the defaulting party shall pay liquidated damages of a certain amount based on the extent of the default acts or may agree upon the method for calculating damages.21
+Based on different types of default performance, there are damages for alternative performance, damages for delay of performance and 'simple' damages.
+If one party fails to perform the contractual obligations or the performance does not comply with the terms of the contract, thereby causing losses to the other party, the amount of damages shall be equal to the losses caused by the breach of contract, including benefits receivable after the performance of the contract, provided that it does not exceed the probable losses caused by the breach of contract that had been was foreseen or ought to have been foreseen by the breaching party at the time of conclusion of the contract.

 The remedies above do not conflict with each other.
-The observant may seek for both continuing to perform and damages as well.
-Where one party fails to perform the contractual obligations or the performance fails to comply with the contract, if the other party still suffer from other losses after continuing performance, the party shall compensate for such losses.
+The observer may seek both continuance of performance and damages.
+Where one party fails to perform the contractual obligations or the performance fails to comply with the contract, and the other party is still suffering from other losses after continuing performance, the party responsible for the failed performance shall compensate for those losses.

-1 Yang Zhengyu and Shen Yi are partners at Grandall Law Firm.
-The authors wish to acknowledge the contributions of Wang Liying, Liu Xueyang, Zhang Kai and Liang Yiming, all of whom are attorneys at Beijing office of Grandall.
+1 Shen Yi is a senior partner at Grandall Law Firm.
+The author wishes to acknowledge the contributions of Wang Liying, Liu Xueyang, Zhang Kai and Liang Yiming, who are all attorneys at the Beijing office of Grandall.

-2 See Article 12 of the PRC Contract Law.
+2 See Article 470 of the Civil Code.

 3 See Article 486 of the Civil Code.

-7 See Article 7 of Interpretation of the Supreme People's Court on Several Issues Concerning the Application of the Law of the People's Republic of China on Foreign-Related Civil Relations (I).
+5 See Article 5 of Interpretation of the Supreme People's Court on Several Issues Concerning the Application of the Law of the People's Republic of China on Foreign-Related Civil Relations (I)(Amended in 2020).

 12 See the Announcement of the Beijing High People's Court on Performance of Duties by the Beijing No. 4 Intermediate People's Court.